 During a production run of 42

-left-hand-drive citroen 2cv charleston black yellow 82 grey 4-speed manual sunroof 1982 french
+left-hand-drive citroen 2cv charleston black yellow 82 silver 4-speed manual sunroof 1982 french